 Christchurch Folk Music Club

-Fingerpicking Delights VII
+Fingerpicking Delights VIII

 Doors open 7pm.
 Performance starts at 7.30pm, you will get a seat if you arrive close to 7pm.

 VENUE: Irish Society Hall, 29 Domain Terrace, Spreydon The hall is situated up the long driveway, directly next to Domain Park, and there is plenty of well-lit off-street parking..

 DOOR SALES CASH ONLY: Tea, coffee, biscuits and cake available during the break, Eftpos available for purchases only, no cash-out facility.
 Folk Club and Irish Society members please remember to bring your membership card for licencing purposes.
 Non-members sign in at bar.

 10 December 2023

 The final concert for 2023 showcases our membership talent, highlights our winning soloists, groups, bands and duets, such as Tony Hale and Jon Hooker, The Saffron Sisters, David Evison, The Flamin’ D’s, Copper and Steel, Kristina Godfrey and Tony Hale and some surprise performances.

 This is a second Festival event which will have most of the familiar well loved folk festival features-concerts, blackboard sessions, blind date concerts, dance, jamming and a water fight.